python/cpython/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.shutdown_default_executor()

-   Schedule the closure of the default executor, but wait for the :class:`ThreadPoolExecutor` to finish joining all of the threads.
+   Schedule the closure of the default executor and wait for it to join all threads :class:`ThreadPoolExecutor` to finish joining all of the threads.
 After calling this method, a :exc:`RuntimeError` will be raised if :meth:`loop.run_in_executor` is called while using the default executor.